emaiannone/tools-tutorial/randoop/README.md

 - `RegressionTest.java`, invoking the test methods in `RegressionTest*.java` files (each has no more than 500 test methods).
 These tests have regression assertions, i.e., they pass when generated, useful for creating a regression test suite for working code.
 - `ErrorTest.java`, invoking the test methods in `RegressionTest*.java` files (each has no more than 500 test methods).
 These tests have failure-revealing assertions, i.e., they fail when generated, meant to catch common bugs, like equality reflexivity, expected exceptions, etc. (for more detail, see [here](https://randoop.github.io/randoop/manual/dev.html#checks)).
 If none is generated, it means that Randoop couldn't find any bug (this doesn't mean the code is free from bugs).

-Now, the tests must be compiled before they can be used.
-Randoop tests require JUnit 4+ and Hamcrest 1.3+.
-You can either manually download them from the [Maven Central Repository](https://central.sonatype.com/) or re-use the dependencies that are already used by the project under test, so that both existing tests and Randoop's tests will use the exact same dependencies.
+The tests must be compiled before they can be used.
+EvoSuite tests require JUnit 4+ and Hamcrest 1.3+.
+You can either manually download them from the Maven Central Repository (e.g., [JUnit 5.9.1](https://mvnrepository.com/artifact/org.junit.jupiter/junit-jupiter/5.9.1), [Hamcrest 2.2](https://mvnrepository.com/artifact/org.hamcrest/hamcrest/2.2)).
+Alternatively, you can re-use the dependencies that are already used by the project under test, so that both existing tests and Randoop's tests will use the exact same dependencies.
 If the project under test is Maven-based, we can use:

 ```sh
 mvn dependency:copy-dependencies -DincludeArtifactIds=junit,junit-jupiter,hamcrest,hamcrest-core